 Current students at SCC may take the placement test for free.
 Students completing the placement test to attend another North Carolina Community College must pay a $20 fee prior to test administration.

-Students may retest once during the ten years in which their test scores are valid.
-(Allied Health applicants should refer to the admission requirements for these programs for specific information regarding retesting.)
+Students may retest only once using the RISE Placement Test.
 It is recommended that students complete remediation prior to retesting.
 If the student is already enrolled in pre-college level studies at the time he or she retests and if the scores on the retest place him or her out of pre-college level, the student will follow the college’s standard withdrawal and refund procedures for tuition and books if he or she chooses to exit the pre-college level course.

 Placement Testing for Individuals with Disabilities